What is the link between the Full Moon and insomnia?

 The Full Moon and astrology

 For Susan Taylor, there is a strong link between insomnia and the Full Moon.
 According to our specialists, the stars are greatly affected by this cycle.
-It is often a time when people will reveal something or suddenly see the light and this is because it encourages impulsivity and more instinctive feelings...
+It is regularly a time when people will reveal something or suddenly see the light, and this is because it encourages impulsivity and more instinctive feelings...
 These emotions are reflected during the nighttime and cause for a restless sleep.

-Certain people are more sensitive than others to the effects of this phase, in the same way that some people are more receptive to electromagnetic waves (wifi, telephone etc).
-In order to determine if you’re more sensitive to it, keep a sleep diary close to your bed so you can track your sleep patterns.
-This will help you determine whether or not you are impacted by the energies.
+Certain people are more sensitive than others to the effects of this phase, in the same way that some people are more receptive to electromagnetic waves (Wi-Fi, telephone etc.).
+In order to determine if you’re more sensitive to it, keep a sleep diary close to your bed, so you can track your sleep patterns.
+This will help you determine whether you are impacted by the energies.

 - The time you fall asleep